Codecademy/docs/content/swift/concepts/sets/terms/insert.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`insert()`** method adds or inserts a given element in the set if it is not already present because set is a collection of unique elements.
+The **`.insert()`** method adds or inserts a given element in the set if it is not already present since a set must contain unique elements.

 ## Syntax